Chiral perturbation theory for baryon-number-violating nucleon decay into a vector meson

 We are now in a position to compare our approach with a formalism developed for the vector meson case over 40 years ago~\cite{Kaymakcalan:1983uc}.
-In that work, the authors treated the vector mesons as the massive Yang-Mills fields of the chiral group and extended the results of Ref.\,\cite{Claudson:1981gh} by simply replacing the baryon octet field $B$ by $i\gamma_\mu D^\mu B$ to obtain the vector meson Lagrangian for the dim-6 BNV interactions with $\Delta(B-L)=0$ associated with the irreps $\bar{\pmb{3}}_{\tL(\tR)} \otimes \pmb{3}_{\tR(\tL)}$ and $\pmb{8}_{\tL(\tR)} \otimes \pmb{1}_{\tR(\tL)}$.
+In that work, the authors treated the vector mesons as the massive Yang-Mills fields of the chiral group and extended the results of Ref.\,\cite{Claudson:1981gh} by simply replacing the baryon octet field $B$ by $i\gamma_\mu D^\mu B$ to obtain the vector meson Lagrangian for the dim-6 BNV interactions with $\Delta(B-L)=0$ in $\bar{\pmb{3}}_{\tL(\tR)} \otimes \pmb{3}_{\tR(\tL)}$ and $\pmb{8}_{\tL(\tR)} \otimes \pmb{1}_{\tR(\tL)}$.
 The vector mesons enter through the covariant derivative by trading the external sources for them.
 This replacement leads to double counting for the pseudoscalars since it contributes exactly the same pure pseudoscalar BNV Lagrangian terms.
 From the EFT perspective, their above operators can be reduced by using the equation of motion for the octet baryon field or its redefinition, to those appearing already in the pseudoscalar case in the absence of the octet vector~\cite{Claudson:1981gh}.
-Furthermore, there are additional operators related to the covariant derivative of pseudoscalar mesons that were missed in that work.
-Finally, we incorporated the chiral realizations of the triple-quark operators in the irreps $\pmb{6}_{\tL(\tR)} \otimes \pmb{3}_{\tR(\tL)}$ and $\pmb{10}_{\tL(\tR)} \otimes \pmb{1}_{\tR(\tL)}$ first pointed out in our recent work~\cite{Liao:2025vlj}.
+Furthermore, there are additional operators involving covariant derivatives of pseudoscalar mesons that were missed in that work.
+Finally, we incorporated the chiral realizations of the triple-quark operators in the irreps $\pmb{6}_{\tL(\tR)} \otimes \pmb{3}_{\tR(\tL)}$ and $\pmb{10}_{\tL(\tR)} \otimes \pmb{1}_{\tR(\tL)}$ first pointed out in~\cite{Liao:2025vlj}.
 Our results are fully based on the consistent representation of vector mesons developed in the seminal works~\cite{Weinberg:1968de,Ecker:1989yg}, thereby providing a consistent framework for matching these BNV interactions onto hadronic states involving vector mesons.